MetamediaTechnology/longdomap-type/INTEGRATION.md

 # Integration Guide for longdo-map-vue

-This guide shows how to integrate `@longdomap/types` into the `longdo-map-vue` library.
+This guide shows how to integrate `longdomap-type` into the `longdo-map-vue` library.

 ## Step 1: Install as Dependency